Florida Supreme Court allows judicial candidates to declare political ideology

 The Florida Supreme Court cleared the way for judicial candidates across the state to openly declare their political ideology — as long as they don’t disclose their party affiliation.

-The high court’s decision was tucked in a ruling over how to penalize a St. Johns County judge who told potential voters in a 2022 campaign voicemail that she was a conservative.
-Judicial races are supposed to be nonpartisan, but the high court ruled her statement was ethically permissible.
+The highest court’s decision was tucked in a ruling over how to penalize a St. Johns County judge who told potential voters in a 2022 campaign voicemail that she was a conservative.
+Judicial races are supposed to be nonpartisan, but the highest court ruled her statement was ethically permissible.

 Judges have been publicly scolded for even admitting their political party registration in response to questions from the media.
 But Woolsey never said she was a Republican.
 “The statement ‘I am a conservative’ is not partisan, either inherently or, as the JQC believed, when made during an election campaign in a predominantly Republican community,” the court ruled.